 One attractive interior feature is a carved and painted rood screen, dating to 1575.
-On the north wall is a fragment of a late 15th century wall painting, showing a women who may represent St Morwenna.
+On the north wall is a fragment of a late 15th-century wall painting, showing a woman who may represent St Morwenna.

 A short stroll from the churchyard takes you to St John's Well, an ancient holy well in the grounds of the vicarage.
 There is another holy well, dedicated to St Morwenna, set into the steep cliffs to the west of the church.